 • All work must begin with the date.
-In most subjects this must be written in the following way: Monday 5nd September 2021.
-In maths the short date can be written in the following format: 2/9/14.
+In most subjects this must be written in the following way: Monday 5nd September 2018.
+In maths the short date can be written in the following format: 2 / 9 / 14.
 In F2 work will be dated by staff, as appropriate.
 In year 1 the title and dates are stuck in by the teacher or TA and when appropriate children begin to write it themselves (short date initially for all, moving towards full date in English books and title as they move through year 2 into year 3.
 It is expected that by the end of year 2 the majority of children can write the date and simple titles.

-- The date should be written on the top line (far left) and underlined (not in the margin). - The title should be written on the following line and underlined.
-Underlining should be completed with a ruler. - Children should write from the margin to the edge of the page (where a margin is present). - Mistakes should be crossed out using a ruled line. - Felt pens should never be used in exercise books.
+• The date should be written on a new line (top line if appropriate) and underlined (not in the margin). • The next line should be missed and the title (if needed) should be written on the following line and underlined.
+Underlining should be completed with a ruler and a pencil.

+• Children should write from the margin to the edge of the page (where a margin is present).

+- Mistakes should be crossed out using a ruled line. - Felt pens should never be used in exercise books.

-• A purple colour biro/ball-point pen/pencil should be used by the children to correct or edit their work.
+• A purple colour biro/ball-point pen/pencil should be used by the children to peer and self-assess their writing.
 The feedback must not be written in felt tipped pen.